 George Carwardine, a Britishman, invented the desk lamp.
 As an engineer researching vehicle shock absorption systems, he inadvertently inserted an experimental spring on the end of a work light to enable lamp arm adjustment and preserve balance.

 Herbert Terry & Sons of Redditch, a spring manufacturer, recognised its commercial potential and began mass manufacturing in 1933.
-The Anglepoise table lamp is regarded as a classic of industrial design due to its basic appearance and practical features.
+Due to its basic appearance and practical features, the Anglepoise table lamp is considered a classic of industrial design.

 NO.06